 Here, the weight of the wheels and their balance need to be even throughout the rotation cycle to ensure a straight drive.
 This is where our wheel alignment services come in handy.

-Also known as tracking, wheel alignment is simply making adjustments to the wheelaxles to make them parallel to each other as well as perpendicular to the road.
-Wheel alignment, especially when done with professional expertise like we have at MG Auto Motorsport Ltd in Ripley, Nottinghamshire, serves three functions.
+Also known as tracking, wheel alignment is simply making adjustments to the wheel-axles to make them parallel to each other as well as perpendicular to the road.
+Wheel alignment, especially when carried out with professional expertise as practised at MG Auto Motorsport Ltd in Ripley, serves three functions.

-* It is a major aspect of vehicle management.
+* It is a significant aspect of vehicle management.

-* When done properly, it reduces wear and tear in the tyres,
+* When done correctly, it reduces wear-and-tear in the tyres,

 * Ensures better overall vehicular performance and longevity.